 The Ashoka tree is given prime importance in ancient Hindu mythology, art, and sculpture.
 In the ancient epic Ramayana, it is mentioned that Sita sat under the Ashoka tree during her captivity in Lanka.
 The Ashoka tree is also strongly associated with the life of Buddha since his birth took place under this tree.
 The yakshi mythological beings that are commonly depicted in Buddhist and Hindu temple ornamentation are generally shown with an Ashoka tree.

-In Ayurveda, the Ashoka tree is known for its spiritual qualities as well as in managing gynecological complications.
+In Ayurveda, the Ashoka tree is known for its spiritual qualities as well as for managing gynecological complications.
 The herbs of the tree are widely used to treat gynecological and menstrual problems in women.
-The consumption of barks and leaves of the Ashoka tree provides relief from pain and swelling.
+The consumption of bark and leaves of the Ashoka tree provides relief from pain and swelling.
 It also helps in purifying blood.

 Author